org-alterhen/alterhen-gatsby/src/pages/artist/anna-malina-zemlianski.md

 title: Circling Fragmentations
 statement: >-
   Tracing the soft edges of paper tears with fingertips.
-Drawing up the shapes, the lines, the details of a material, a memory, in the dark room of inner vision.
+Drawing up the shapes, the lines, the details of a material, a memory, in the darkroom of inner vision.
 Trying to hold together the fragments of a being, of a body, of a self through a vague shape, with a somnambulant sigh; the eye hovering on images like a hand lingering just above the skin of an other.